 Not all detoxification programs and processes are the same; this is because not all drugs, and not all people, are the same.
 Often, quitting the use of a drug “cold turkey” can actually lead to significant withdrawal pains—and some of these can be lethal.
 As such, detox is sometimes a more incremental process, with the drug in question being gradually decreased in its dosage.

-What is the Detox Process at Above It All?
+What is the Detox Process?

 Effective and Safe Drug Detox Programs

 Detox is most effective when you have a support structure in place—something we provide in our compassionate, nurturing environment.
-That is a big reason to choose Above It All’s clinical detox over a home detox.
+That is a big reason to choose one of Above It All’s clinical detox partners over a home detox.
 We surround each client with encouragement and support, reducing the risk of relapse while also keeping withdrawal symptoms under control.

 Why You Should Not Perform Drug or Alcohol Detox at Home